-With the general framework established, we next apply it to specific thermodynamic quantities---namely, specific heat and magnetic susceptibility---highlighting the modifications induced by the conformable deformation.

-In the standard Ginzburg--Landau (GL) theory, spatial variations of the order parameter $\psi(\mathbf{r})$ contribute to the free energy via the gradient term $\frac{1}{2m}\left|\nabla\psi(\mathbf{r})\right|^{2}$, which penalizes sharp spatial inhomogeneities which penalizes sharp spatial inhomogeneities and plays a key role in capturing coherence, textures, and defects.
-This is essential in systems where the spatial coherence or texture of the order parameter matters, such as vortices in superconductors.

-In our modified GL framework, however, we are concerned with the thermal evolution of the order parameter $\psi(T)$, describe how the this order parameter evolves as a function of temperature $T$, especially in the vicinity of the critical point (critical temperature) $T_{c}$.
-That is, we study how the magnitude of $\psi$ changes as a function of temperature, under the assumption that the system is homogeneous in space.
+After establishing the general framework, we apply it to specific thermodynamic quantities---the specific heat and magnetic susceptibility---highlighting the modifications originating from the conformable deformation.
+We note that in standard GL-theory, spatial variations of the order parameter $\psi(\mathbf{r})$ contribute to the free energy via the gradient term $\frac{1}{2m}|\nabla\psi(\mathbf{r})|^{2}$, which penalizes sharp spatial inhomogeneities and plays a key role in capturing coherence, textures, and defects.
+This is essential in systems where the spatial coherence or texture of the order parameter matters, such as for vortices in superconductors.
+In our modified GL framework, however, we are concerned with the thermal evolution of the order parameter $\psi(T)$, i.e., with the description of how the this order parameter evolves as a function of temperature $T$, especially in the vicinity of the critical point (critical temperature) $T_{c}$.
+To this end we assume that the system is homogeneous in space.

-To build a thermodynamic analog of the GL theory, we formally treat temperature $T$ as the independent coordinate, akin to space $\mathbf{r}$ in the conventional setting.
-In this case, we introduce a conformable (deformed) derivative with respect to temperature, denoted by:
+To build a thermodynamic analog of the GL-theory, we formally treat the temperature $T$ as the independent coordinate, akin to space $\mathbf{r}$ in the conventional setting.
+In this case, we introduce a conformable (deformed) derivative with respect to temperature, denoted by

-which naturally embeds temperature-dependent scaling into the dynamics.
-This operator acts as a \textit{thermal gradient} and captures power-law behavior typical of critical phenomena.

-This operator generalizes the usual derivative and introduces a natural temperature-dependent scaling, allowing the model to capture anomalous thermodynamic behavior while remaining analytically tractable.
-The corresponding modified GL free energy becomes
+which naturally embeds a temperature-dependent scaling.
+The conformable operator acts as a \emph{thermal gradient\/} and captures the power-law behavior typical of critical phenomena.
+The conformable operator (\ref{confop}) generalizes the usual derivative and introduces a natural temperature-dependent scaling, allowing the model to capture anomalous thermodynamic behavior while remaining analytically tractable.
+The corresponding modified GL-free energy then becomes

-where $a(T)=a_{0}(T-T_{c})$ encodes the proximity to the critical point, $b>0$ ensures stability, and the last term mimics the kinetic contribution, now expressed in thermal rather than spatial form.
+where $a(T)$ has the same form (\ref{acoeff}) to encode the proximity to the critical point, $b>0$ ensures stability, and the last term mimics the kinetic contribution, now expressed in thermal rather than spatial form.
 The parameter $m$ retains its interpretation as a stiffness constant, and $\alpha\in(0,1]$ quantifies the deviation from classical scaling.
-For $\alpha=1$, the standard GL theory is recovered.
+For $\alpha=1$, the standard GL-theory is recovered.